rodms10/renamebot/README.md

-renamebot
+Renamebot
 =========

 IRC bot to help you change your nick.
+Prints a message whenever someone mentions your old nick.
+Forwards private messages too.

 Usage
 =====